An optimization framework for resilient batch estimation in Cyber-Physical Systems: Optimization-based approach to Resilient state estimation

 Combining this with the inequality above, we obtain that

 which implies the radial unboundedness of $V_{\Sigma}(Y,\cdot)$ for any fixed $Y$.
 Hence the estimator \eqref{eq:def_est} is well-defined as stated.

 As it turns out from Proposition \ref{prop:Well-definedness}, observability of system \eqref{eq:sys} and properties \ref{prop:prem}--\ref{prop:4} imposed on $\phi$ and $\psi$ ensure that $\mathcal{E}(Y)$ is a non empty set for any given $Y$.
-We then call any member $\hat{X}= $ of $\mathcal{E}(Y)$, an estimate of the state trajectory of system \eqref{eq:sys} on the time interval $\mathbb{T}$.
+We then call any member $\hat{X}= $ of $\mathcal{E}(Y)$, an estimate of the state trajectory $X$ of system \eqref{eq:sys} on the time interval $\mathbb{T}$.
 In particular, $\hat{x}_t$ is called an estimate of the state $x_t$ at time $t\in \mathbb{T}$.

 To conclude this section, note that the definition of the estimator in \eqref{eq:def_est} does not require any convexity assumption on the objective function $V_\Sigma$.
 Hence the theoretical analysis to be presented in the next sections does not make use of convexity either.
 However, we may prefer in practice to select convex loss functions $\phi$ and $\psi$.
 In effect, the elements of $\mathcal{E}(Y)$ are not necessarily expressible through an explicit formula.
 So, in practice one would resort instead to numerical solvers to approach the solution of the underlying optimization problem.
-And the numerical search process is more efficient when $V_\Sigma(Y,Z)$ is a convex function of $Z$ \cite{Boyd04-Book,grant_cvx_2017}.
+And the numerical search process is known to be more efficient when $V_\Sigma(Y,Z)$ is a convex function of $Z$ \cite{Boyd04-Book,grant_cvx_2017}.
+Nevertheless it is fair to recognize that nonconvex optimization methods can be successfully implemented as well though with less theoretical guarantees of reaching global optimality with general purpose solvers.